 What happens if I apply for a balance transfer with the same credit card issuer?

-If you accidentally apply for a balance transfer with the same provider, the impact depends on the companies involved and your financial circumstances.
-Some potential outcomes include:
+If you accidentally apply for a balance transfer with the same provider, the outcome depends on the companies involved and your financial circumstances.
+Some possible results could include:

-In most cases, the reason that your application is denied usually has more to do with other factors, including your credit score and history.
-Even if a balance transfer isn’t possible, you could still be approved for the card.
+- The provider declines your application.
+In most cases, the reason the provider refuses your request usually has more to do with other factors, including your credit score and credit history.
+Even if a balance transfer isn’t possible, you may still receive approval for the card.